Karaka-Management/Organization-Guide/Policies & Guidelines/Car Pool Policy.md

 ## Fuel

 Every company car has its own card for refueling.
-Employees must only use this card only for refuling this company car.
+Employees must only use this card only for fueling this company car.

 ## Drivers